Pauly Valsan

 Pauly Valsan is an Indian actress who has been acclaimed for acting in Malayalam films and plays.
 She debuted in Malayalam film industry with the supporting roles in the 2008 movie Annan Thambi In 2017, she won the Kerala State Film Award for Best Character Actress for her performance in Ee.Ma.Yau directed by Lijo Jose Pellissery and Ottamuri Velicham directed by Rahul Riji Nair.
+In 2022, she won Kerala State Film Award for Best Dubbing Artist.

 Personal life

-Pauly Valsan hails from Vypin, Kochi, India from a big fisherman family, she is the elder one in the family and have 6 sibling's.
+Pauly Valsan hails from Vypin, Kochi, India from an extended fisherman family, she is the eldest one in the family and have six siblings.
 She began her acting career through theatre plays as a child artist.
 Her husband Valsan is also a theatre artist.
 The couple have two children.

 Acting career

 Pauly Valsan begin her acting career with theatre plays on early 1970s, and later in 2008 Pauly debuted on Malayalam movie Annan Thambi under the direction of Anwar Rasheed and starring Mammootty.